Pierre-Nicolas André-Murville

-Pierre-Nicolas André called de Murville, (1754 - 1815) was an 18th–19th-century French poet and playwright.
+Pierre-Nicolas André called de Murville, (1754–1815) was an 18th- and 19th-century French poet and playwright.

 The son of a director of fodder in Alsace, Murville competed at the age of 19, for the poetry prize of the Académie française, did not obtain it, and for some years was one of the most stubborn competitors.
-Finally in 1776, he shared the same price with a certain Gruet, a student of abbot Delille.
+Finally in 1776, he shared the same price with a certain Gruet, a student of Jacques Delille.
 In 1785, Murville received the encouragement award from said Académie.

 During the French Revolutionary Wars, he served in the army as a captain.
 Returning to Paris, he gave himself again to the letters, and died almost destitute.